-Two defensible zones shall be established and maintained within the total defensible space:
+Three defensible zones shall be established and maintained within the total defensible space:

-- Zone 1: Regardless of the total defensible space, the first defense zone will be maintained zero to 30 feet from the edge of the residential structure. - Zone 2: The second defense zone will be maintained from 30 feet from the edge of the building to the edge of the total defensible space (e.g. 50 feet, 100 feet, 150 feet); this includes a defensible space of zero to 15 feet from the driveway edge.
+- Zone 0-Ember Resistant Zone: This first zone is from zero to 5 feet from the edge of structures and attached decks made of fire-retardant treated timber or fire resistant plastic. - Zone 1-Clean & Green Zone: Regardless of the total defensible space, the first defense zone will be maintained 5 to 30 feet from the edge of the residential structure. - Zone 2-Reduced Fuel Zone: The second defense zone will be maintained from 30 feet from the edge of the building to the edge of the total defensible space (e.g. 50 feet, 100 feet, 150 feet); this includes a defensible space of zero to 15 feet from the driveway edge.